mishra234ansumaan/moderncalculator/README.md

 # moderncalculator
-//A modern calculator doing all the basic arithmatic operations storing history of last 5 calculations with dark and light theme changing button//
+//A modern calculator doing all the basic arithmatic operations, storing history of last 5 calculations with dark and light theme changing button.//
 <br>
 Author-InfinitezenCODER & mishra234ansumaan
 <!DOCTYPE html>